 1. Boil it down to foundational facts

+Learning how to write tabloid-worthy headlines starts with the basics.
 Before you try to create something pithy, witty, punny, or just funny, first make sure you’re communicating something essential about your content.
-Note that each of the four examples above tell you the basics of the story, or at least a few major points to give you the contours of the underlying facts.

 To avoid this, start by simply jotting down words and phrases that convey the most elemental facts of your piece or story, which you can then work into short and creative headlines.